 - 10.17.
-Public houses have a significant positive impact, creating more community cohesion in rural areas, as recognised in the NPPF (paras 88 and 97). - 10.18.
+Public houses have a significant positive impact, creating more community cohesion in rural areas, as recognised in the NPPF (paras 88 and 97).

+- 10.18.
 The Campaign for Pubs notes that public houses are one of Britain's oldest and most popular social institutions, and play a key role in our local communities, as well as being hugely important to our local economies and, collectively, to the national economy.
-They provide a vital local meeting places and are a focal point for community events and festivals. - 10.19.
+They provide a vital local meeting places and are a focal point for community events and festivals.

+- 10.19.
 The neighbourhood area has lost many public houses over recent decades.
 Further information can be found on the Elstree and Boreham Wood Museum webpages.
-In January 2024, the following public houses remain in the area: - The Mops and Brooms, Rowley Lane - The Green Dragon, Leeming Road - The Hart and Spool, Shenley Road - The Good Companion, Shenley Road - The Oak, Rossington Avenue - The Alfred Arms, Shenley Road - 10.20.
-The last public house in Elstree Village closed in 2011. - 10.1.
+In January 2024, the following public houses remain in the area:

+- The Mops and Brooms, Rowley Lane

+- The Green Dragon, Leeming Road

+- The Pick and Shovel, Shenley Road (likely to close)

+- The Good Companion, Shenley Road

+- The Oak, Rossington Avenue

+- The Alfred Arms, Shenley Road

+- The Wellington, Theobald Street

+- Toby Carvery, Studio Way

+10.20.
+The last public house in Elstree Village (The Plough) closed in 2011.

+- 10.21.
 It is important to provide public houses as community facilities, notably that are accessible to those residents without their own transport.
 To that end, locations favoured for such venues should be informed by the walkable neighbourhood concept.
-This will also help to guard against unnecessary car use and drink driving. - 10.2.
+This will also help to guard against unnecessary car use and drink driving. - 10.22.
 The EBNP resists turning any existing pubs into residential or other use.
-To support those that exist, an associated action will be to register them as Assets of Community with HBC. - 10.3.
+To support those that exist, an associated action will be to register them as Assets of Community Value with HBC. - 10.23.
 Where a development proposal would result in the loss of a public house, the application should be supported by a viability report, prepared by a relevant professional, including financial accounts and marketing information, illustrating that efforts to promote, improve, and market the facility/property, for sale or rent, at a reasonable value which reflects the existing use and condition of the building (a minimum of two independent valuations of the building will normally be required) have not been successful, and the use is no longer viable.
 For public houses, the CAMRA Public House Viability Test, or a similar objective evaluation method, is recommended to be employed to assess the viability of the business and the outcomes show that the public house is no longer economically viable.